 Ethereum, like Bitcoin, currently uses a consensus protocol called Proof-of-work (PoW).
 This allows the nodes of the Ethereum network to agree on the state of all information recorded on the Ethereum blockchain, and prevents certain kinds of economic attacks.

-Proof of Work (PoW) is the mechanism that allows the decentralized Ethereum network to come to consensus, or agree on things like account balances and the order of transactions.
+Proof-of-work is the mechanism that allows the decentralized Ethereum network to come to consensus, or agree on things like account balances and the order of transactions.
 This prevents users "double spending" their coins and ensures that the Ethereum chain is incredibly difficult to attack or overwrite.

 Proof-of-work is the underlying algorithm that sets the difficulty and rules for the work miners do.
 Mining is the "work" itself.
 It's the act of adding valid blocks to the chain.
 This is important because the chain's length helps the network spot the valid Ethereum chain and understand Ethereum's current state.
 The more "work" done, the longer the chain, and the higher the block number, the more certain the network can be of the current state of things.